Nature provides an abundance of material for making natural crafts. Photo from Country Woman Magazine

 Using short lengths of string, securely tie around the bottom base of the pinecones.
 With a plastic knife or small spoon fill the cone with peanut butter.
 Roll in birdseed and set aside.

 Cut yarn or string the length required for garland rope.
-Thread items on starting with a piece of fat.
+Thread items starting with a piece of suet.
 Leave at least six inches of string hanging.
 Add the items as you like.
 Every so often, loosely tie on a piece four-inch wool - the birds will use it in nesting.
 Don't forget to attach the pinecones as well.

 This is a treat for the birds.
 Don't use items that have sugar in them or other processed items that could harm our feathered friends.